vmkernel/GZipTest/README.md

 1. Processing queue (stores block of input file until they are processed by a worker thread)
 1. File write queue (stores the processed blocks until they are written to an output file)

-Each queue is represented by a *Dictionary<Int32, Object>*.
-Int32 is for a block's sequence number
-Object is for a block of data.
+Each queue is represented by a Dictionary<Int32, Object> with block's sequence number as a key and a block of data storead as an object value.

 The final type of this Object variable depends on the selected operation mode.
 If compression mode is selected then it's byte array (Byte[]) in processing queue and CGZipBlock object in file write queue.